 Acupuncture is the gentle placement of hair-thin needles into the superficial layers of the skin at strategic points on the body.

 Each year millions of people in the United States receive acupuncture treatments to ease pain and address both acute and chronic physical, emotional and psychological conditions.
-With relatively few if any side effects, acupuncture restores balance and promotes the body’s tremendous natural healing capacity.
+With few if any side effects, acupuncture restores balance and promotes the body’s tremendous natural healing capacity.

 How Does Acupuncture Work?

 Physiologically, acupuncture points are located at places where nerves, muscles and connective tissue are densely bundled.
 Stimulating the fascia above these bundles subtly shifts signals to the brain.
-This has a number of systemic effects, including promoting blood flow, stimulating the immune system, and releasing natural pain killers.
+This has a number of systemic effects, including promoting blood flow, stimulating the immune system, and releasing the body's natural pain relievers.
 It also stimulates the parasympathetic nervous system, shifting the body from fight or flight mode to digest and heal.

 Traditional Theories of Acupuncture

 According to traditional theory, acupuncture is a technique for balancing the flow of Qi (pronounced chee), a type of energy which flows through pathways called meridians in your body.
 Meridians are similar to blood vessels, but are less conspicuous.
 They flow between physical structures, such as between muscle and bone or between bone and tendon.
 Each meridian corresponds to a different functional system.
 Interruptions in the flow of these meridians are correlated with physical and emotional illness.
 These interruptions may be due to a variety of events, including physical or emotional trauma.
 By inserting needles into specific points along the meridians, acupuncture practitioners assist the body in removing blockages in the flow of Qi, resulting in relief of symptoms and overall better health.